 This Administrative Ruling supersedes FIN-2009-R002.
 Financial institutions that are ready to submit CTRs in accordance with this Administrative Ruling may start taking advantage of this relief immediately.
 Those financial institutions that may need to modify systems to file CTRs appropriately pursuant to FinCEN's regulations and this Administrative Ruling will be expected to do so no later than September 30, 2013.
-Examples of the completion of the new FinCEN Currency Transaction Report, involving transactions conducted by an ACS on behalf of a financial institution's customer are provided in Appendix I.
+Examples of the completion of the new FinCEN Currency Transaction Report, involving transactions conducted by an ACS on behalf of a financial institution or on behalf of a financial institution's customer are provided in Appendix I.